mat-ng/how-many-faces/README.md

 While in class, I often noticed that teachers waste a significant portion of their time taking attendance of their students.
 I understood that this process was important to ensure that students regularly attend class, but I believed that it could be optimized.

 This lead to my idea of How Many Faces.
-By having users simply point their device's camera towards their classroom to determine how many students are currently attending, this process would be hugely optimized and reduce any time wasted.
+By having users simply point their device's camera towards their classroom to determine how many students are currently attending, this process would be hugely optimized and reduce time wasted.

 ## Goals

 After getting inspired, I developed 2 main goals for this app:

-1. How Many Faces should be able to detect human faces with high accuracy, so users receive accurate attendance reports.
+1. How Many Faces should be able to detect human faces with high accuracy, so teachers receive accurate attendance reports.

-2. How Many Faces should offer a way for users to save their attendance reports, so they can refer back to previous reports and compare numbers.
+2. How Many Faces should offer a way for users to receive a copy of their attendance reports, so they can refer back to previous reports and compare numbers.

 ## Development